Last Updated: April 2023

 If you are located anywhere outside of the United States, please be aware that information collected, including any category of personal information (“Personal Data”), will be accessed from, transferred to, processed in, and stored in the United States.
 The laws in the United States regarding Personal Data may be different from the laws of other countries.
 By accessing or using data.world, you consent to the transfer, processing, and storage of your information, including Personal Data, in the United States.

-We support your ability to work and post datasets in private or on the open side of our Site.
-A dataset, data project or organization may be designated as either private, which is only accessible by you and other invited Members or Users, or the dataset, data project or organization may be on the open side of the Site, in which case it is available to the public who access the Site and to other Visitors, Members and Users.
+We support your ability to work and post datasets on the private or open side of our Site.
+A dataset, data project or organization may be designated as either: (i) private, which is only accessible by you and other invited Members or Users, or (ii) open, in which case it is available to the public who access the Site and other Visitors, Members and Users.

 IF INFORMATION ABOUT YOU IS IN A SUBMISSION AND IF YOU HAVE ANY QUESTIONS, PLEASE CONTACT US AS PROVIDED BELOW.

-We collect information about you directly from you and from third-parties, as well as automatically through your use of the data.world Site and Services.
+We collect information about you directly from you, from third-parties, and automatically through your use of the data.world Site and Services.

 Information We Collect Directly from You.
 The information we collect from you depends on how you use our Site.
-When you create an account, we collect your user-name, password, phone number, email address and any additional information you choose to give us.
-We may also collect your payment information for your subscription plan through our third-party payment processor.
-In addition, we collect information when you contact us.
-We may also collect information that you provide to register for an event, request a demonstration of the Services, try out our Services or respond to an online form to subscribe or to download, newsletters, blogs, attend events or access other content.
+When you create an account, we collect your name, email address, and enable you to create a user-name and password, and any additional information you choose to give us.
+We may also collect your payment information for your subscription plan through our third-party payment processor, Stripe and/or Braintree, as detailed below, and information when you contact us.
+We may also collect information that you provide to register for an event, request a demonstration of the Services, try out our Services, respond to an online form to subscribe, or to download, newsletters, blogs, attend events or access other content.

 Information you Provide Us from Social Networks.
 Members that have registered an account with us may also log into our Site through social networking accounts, including Facebook, Google, Twitter, or GitHub, among others.